mattbeedle/hexagonal/README.md

 ## Usage

+When using Rails, the following generators are available.
+When not using Rails, please see the examples folder for how to extend the provided classes correctly.

 ### Generate a resource
 This will generate a repository, policy, mediators and runners for all CRUD actions for a specified resource.